This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have nausea or are vomiting.

-- Your face or neck is red for a few days and you feel warm.
+- Your face or neck is red and you feel warm.

 - You have more pain than you had before the procedure.